New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Properties of -colorings of a path

 This section contains a series of lemmas presenting properties on the color sets of some interior vertices of a path with a given $(2b+1,b)$-coloring.
-These lemmas will be used in Section~\ref{sec3}.
+These lemmas will be used in Section~\ref{sec3} to reduce the number of cases to consider when proving the reducibility of some H-handles.

-Remember that the vertices of a path $P^n$ are denoted by $v_0, v_1,\ldots, v_n$ and that for any two good sets $C_0 , C_n$, $C(1)=C_0 \cap C_n \ , \ C(2)=C_0 - C_n \ , \ C(3)=C_n - C_0 \ , \ C(4)=\{1,...,a\} - C_0 - C_n$.
+Remember that the vertices of a path $P_{n+1}$ are denoted by $v_0, v_1,\ldots, v_n$ and that for any two good sets $C_0 , C_n$, $C(1)=C_0 \cap C_n \ , \ C(2)=C_0 - C_n \ , \ C(3)=C_n - C_0 \ , \ C(4)=\{1,\ldots,a\} - C_0 - C_n$.

-\begin{lemma} For any $(2b+1,b)$-coloring $\varphi$ of $P^4$, there exist four distinct good sets $X_1$, $X_2$, $X_3$ and $X_4$, such that \begin{description} \item[(i)] $\vert X_1 \cap X_2 \vert = \vert X_1 \cap X_3 \vert =b-1$, $\vert X_1 \cap X_4 \vert = b-2$, and \item[(ii)] for each $i\in\{1,2,3,4\}$, there exists a $(2b+1,b)$-coloring $\varphi'$ of $P^4$ such that $\varphi'(v_0)=\varphi(v_0)$, $\varphi'(v_4)=\varphi(v_4)$ and $ \varphi'(v_2) =X_i$. \end{description} \end{lemma}
+\begin{lemma} For any $(2b+1,b)$-coloring $\varphi$ of $P_{5}$, there exist four distinct good sets $X_1$, $X_2$, $X_3$ and $X_4$, such that \begin{description} \item[(i)] $\vert X_1 \cap X_2 \vert = \vert X_1 \cap X_3 \vert =b-1$, $\vert X_1 \cap X_4 \vert = b-2$, and \item[(ii)] for each $i\in\{1,2,3,4\}$, there exists a $(2b+1,b)$-coloring $\varphi'$ of $P_{5}$ such that $\varphi'(v_0)=\varphi(v_0)$, $\varphi'(v_4)=\varphi(v_4)$ and $ \varphi'(v_2) =X_i$. \end{description} \end{lemma}